kizniche/Mycodo/3.5/README.md

 ### Preface

+Only press one button at a time on the web interface.
+After pressing a button, wait for either a response or for the page to time out.
+Sending multiple commands will only make it take longer, at best.
+There may be many unforseen issues with sending multiple commands.

 Before activating any conditional statements or PID controllers, it's advised to thoroughly explore all possible scenarios and plan a configuration that eliminates relay conflicts.
 Then, trial run your configuration before connecting devices to the relays. **Some devices or relays may respond atypically or fail when switched many times in rapid succession.
 Therefore, avoid creating a condition for a relay to switch on and off in an [infinite loop](https://en.wikipedia.org/wiki/Loop_%28computing%29#Infinite_loops).**

 ### Web Interface